Things to Consider

 • Autumn

 As days shorten, only the fur seal pups remain on the shore, waiting to follow the adults to sea.
 Whale spotting remains excellent.
-Wandering albatross chicks are starting to hatch ready to fattened up through the winter. and the last of the chinstrap penguin chicks are finally fledging.
+Wandering albatross chicks are hatching, ready to be fattened up through the winter, while the last of the chinstrap penguin chicks are finally fledging.

 The early season king penguin chicks are now at their plumpest and fluffiest.
-Newly-hatched late season chicks have little time to build up their reserves as winter approaches and many will not survive to adulthood.
+Newly hatched late season chicks have little time to build up their reserves as winter approaches and many will not survive to adulthood.

-As snow and ice have receded during the summer months, the island also becomes more accessible and you may get the opportunity to explore further inland than you would during spring or early summer.
+As snow and ice have receded during the summer months the island also becomes more accessible, and you may get the opportunity to explore further inland than you would during spring or early summer.

 voyage map